 Mandy Graves May

-He was instrumental in creating the Denver Housing First Collaborative (DHFC) in 2003 with funding provided by the federal Chronic Homeless Initiative.
-The DHFC provides comprehensive housing and supportive services to more than 200 chronically homeless individuals with disabilities.
+John was instrumental in creating the Denver Housing First Collaborative (DHFC) in 2003 with funding provided by the federal Chronic Homeless Initiative which provides housing and supportive services to more than 200 people with disabilities experiencing chronic homelessness.
 The program uses a Housing First strategy combined with assertive community treatment (ACT) services, providing integrated primary care, behavioral health care, substance treatment, and supportive services.
 DHFC has demonstrated success in maintaining housing stability for 85% of those housed under the program after two years, while improving health and mental health outcomes, decreasing substance use, and reducing costly emergency services by $40,000 per person.

 During his tenure, John has received local and national recognition for his work.
-In 2016, the ACLU of Colorado presented him with the Carle Whitehead Memorial Award for 30 years of dedication to furthering civil liberties and social justice for Colorado’s homeless.
+Most recently, John was awarded the 2018 Philip W. Brickner National Leadership Award from the National Healthcare for the Homeless.
+In 2016, the ACLU of Colorado presented him with the Carle Whitehead Memorial Award for 30 years of dedication to furthering civil liberties and social justice for Colorado’s homeless population.
 John received the 2012 Be More Award from Rocky Mountain PBS for his outstanding, innovative leadership and direction in social justice benefiting the entire community.
-In 2010, he earned the Eagle Award for 25 years of service, as well as the People’s Choice Award in Affordable Housing from Housing Colorado.
-And, he was also awarded the prestigious Leadership for a Changing World Award from the Ford Foundation in 2002.
+To see a full list awards for the work at the Coalition, please click here.